Seeking the pleasure of Allah

-Our worship of Allah does not mean that we only follow and practice the religious rituals.
+Our worship of Allah does not mean that we only follow and practice religious rituals.
 Ibadah( عباد) is the Arabic word for worship.
 This refers to voluntary submission to the Creator and obedience to His preferred way.
-Ibn Taymiyyah (a classical scholar of Islam) described worship as: “It is a comprehensive term that encompasses all what Allah loves of words and deeds whether inward or outward.”
+Ibn Taymiyyah (a classical scholar of Islam) described worship as: “It is a comprehensive term that encompasses all that Allah loves of words and deeds whether inward or outward.”

 Moral Virtues Are The Tools For Worship

 The Quran informs us that Allah created primordial human souls before our physical bodies were created.
-Allah allowed “some of His own spirit” (Quran 32:9, 38:72) to enter mankind in the process of creation.
-He embued us with many sacred qualities including awareness of God’s presence, kindness, justice, gentleness, love, forgiveness, creativity and knowledge.
-The purpose of worship in Islam is to nurture these virtues by practicing them in our daily life with the intention to be nearer to God.
-The absence of these virtues in our actions will let injustice, arrogance, falsehood and seeking revenge invade our minds and take us away from God’s nearness. https://qpeace.net/?p=878
+Allah allowed “some of His own spirit” (Quran 32:9, 38:72) to enter humanity in the process of creation.
+He embued us with many sacred qualities, including awareness of God’s presence, kindness, justice, gentleness, love, forgiveness, creativity, and knowledge.
+The purpose of worship in Islam is to nurture these virtues by practicing them in our daily life to be nearer to God.
+The absence of these virtues in our actions will let injustice, arrogance, falsehood, and seeking revenge, invade our minds, and take us away from God’s nearness. https://qpeace.net/?p=878

 What Actions Are Seen as Worship?

 Allah is the Most Merciful (Ar-Rahman)

-Allah is the Most Merciful and Kind and He wants us to be merciful and kind to others.
-The chapters of the Quran begin with proclamation of Allah’s Mercy and Kindness.
+Allah is the Most Merciful and Kind, and He wants us to be merciful and kind to others.
+The chapters of the Quran begin with the proclamation of Allah’s Mercy and Kindness.
 Allah’s Mercy encompasses every creation.
 Believers are expected to show mercy and kindness to all creation, including animals and the environment.
-Being merciful to our parents, spouse, neighbors, the disabled, the orphans and the sick, are all part of worshiping God.
+Being merciful to our parents, spouse, neighbors, the disabled, the orphans, and the sick, are all part of worshiping God.

-“Surely Allah is the Most Kind and Most Merciful to people.”
+Qur’an 22:65, “Surely Allah is the Kindest and Most Merciful to people.”